NodeSchoolSF/interview-prep/the_interview_process.md

 This is usually a 1 hour phone call where an engineer or engineering manager asks you technical questions to evaluate whether to continue with the process.

-You may be asked to explain technical concepts like "what is the event loop in javascript?".
-See ["Know your language in and out"](interview_prep.md#know-your-language-in-and-out) for some more examples.

-Many companies will now do a remote coding challenge where they give you a question, and you code it up in a collaborative editor like [CoderPad](https://coderpad.io/) (which can run your code) or [CodePen](https://codepen.io) (for front-end stuff).
+Many companies will do a remote coding challenge where they give you a question, and you code it up in a collaborative editor like [CoderPad](https://coderpad.io/) (which can run your code) or [CodePen](https://codepen.io) (for front-end stuff).
 You'll ideally be able to explain your thought process as you're coding.

 Here are a few recordings of realistic technical phone screens which shows how the process works and how candidates think out loud:

 * [Missing item list difference with an Airbnb engineer](https://www.youtube.com/watch?v=cdCeU8DJvPM) - very good candidate who communicates clearly.
 * [Coin change problem with a Google engineer](https://www.youtube.com/watch?v=HWW-jA6YjHk) - first 9 minutes are useful for seeing how candidate solves the naive version of the problem cleanly, and talks about big-O time complexity.

+Some companies may ask you verbal technical questions instead of having you write code.
+You may be asked to explain technical concepts like "what is the event loop in javascript?".
+See ["Know your language in and out"](interview_prep.md#know-your-language-in-and-out) for some more examples.

 ## 3. The take-home challenge (possibly)